FOREX-U.S. dollar mixed after upbeat data; Aussie and Kiwi jump

 PMI DIPS

 Purchasing manager surveys for Germany, France and the euro zone as a whole were all below forecast.
-The euro traded unchanged at $1.3599.
+The euro weakened to $1.3593, off slightly on the day.

-The trend, however, remained the same: robust growth in Europe's biggest economy and a continuing struggle for some of its neighbors.
+The trend, however, remained the same: robust growth in Europe's biggest economy and a continuing struggle for some of its neighbours.

-The dollar dipped 0.18 percent to 101.88 yen.
-(Additional reporting by Patrick Graham in London, Ian Chua in Sydney, Hideyuki Sano in Tokyo; Editing by Larry King, Nick Zieminski and Dan Grebler)
+The dollar dipped 0.15 percent to 101.91 yen.
+(Additional reporting by Patrick Graham in London, Ian Chua in Sydney, Hideyuki Sano in Tokyo; Editing by Larry King and Nick Zieminski)

 TOKYO, May 1 The dollar shrugged off early modest losses in holiday-thinned Asian trading on Monday, while solid European inflation data underpinned the euro.